rajewa99/HacktoberFest_2021/README.md

 ### Hacktoberfest_2021
-This Repository Aims To Help Beginners with their first successful pull request and Know How to do open source contributions Also For Intermediate and Advance level contributors as well.:partying_face:
+This Repository helps to you learn with their first successful pull request and Know How to do open source contributions Also For Intermediate and Advance level contributors as well.:partying_face:

 <a href="https://github.com/RishuRajan/Hacktoberfest_2021/"><img align='center' height="30" src="https://img.shields.io/badge/Hacktoberfest-2021-orange.svg?&style=for-the-badge&logo=KD&logoColor=blue" /></a> <br><br>